Daniel-Pailanir/Daniel-Pailanir.github.io/teaching.md

 Here is a compilation of exercises that I did as a teacher's assistant:

 #### [_University of Santiago of Chile_](https://fae.usach.cl/) - UNDEGRADUATE TEACHING ASSISTANT
-- ECO Introdution to Economic
+- ECO Introdution to Economics
 - ECO Principles of Microeconomics
 - ECO Microeconomics I
 - ECO Macroeconomics II